-Samir Doshi, Ph.D. is a Non-Resident Fellow at the Digital Civil Society Lab in Partnership with the Center for Comparative Studies in Race and Ethnicity.
+Samir Doshi, Ph.D. was a Non-Resident Fellow at the Digital Civil Society Lab in Partnership with the Center for Comparative Studies in Race and Ethnicity (2019-2020, 2020-2021).

 Samir L. Doshi is a Director at the CS Fund working on a Just Transition for communities through an intersectional approach to Rights and Governance, Food and Land Sovereignty, Climate Justice, Worker Justice, Emerging Technologies, and more.
 Previously, Samir has worked as an organizer and facilitator for movement organizations and communities in food and land sovereignty, farmworker justice, and climate justice in pushing for systems change and a Just Transition through a foundation of racial, gender, and intersectional justice.
 He worked for Obama Administration as a Senior Scientist and Deputy Division Chief for the USAID’s Global Development Lab, where he led programming on agile development, responsible data and disaster/emergency feedback systems so programming could be more responsive and adaptive to needs on the ground.
 Samir has also held teaching and research appointments at the University of Cambridge, the Stockholm Resilience Centre, the Santa Fe Institute and as a Senior Fulbright Scholar at Jawaharlal Nehru University.
 Prior to his academic career, Samir worked as an environmental engineer and humanitarian responder for local organizations and indigenous communities around the world in dozens of countries on six continents.
 Samir’s Ph.D. specialization was in Systems Ecology, with a focus on how communities can develop a regenerative economy by regenerating degraded ecosystems.
 He has a M.Sc. in Community Development Economics, and a B.Sc. in Computer Systems Engineering.